omz13/kirby3-xmlsitemap/README.md

 For a plugin that provides the methods `issunset` and `isunderembargo`, kindly see [omz13/kirby3-suncyclepages](https://github.com/omz13/kirby3-suncyclepages).

+For a plugin to generate `robots.txt` and that magically integrates with this one, kindly see [omz13/kirby3-wellknown](https://github.com/omz13/kirby3-wellknown).

 #### Roadmap

-For 1.0, the non-binding list of planned features and implementation notes are:
+The non-binding list of planned features and implementation notes are:

 - [x] MVP (`loc` and `lastmod`) **done 0.1**
 - [ ] ~~`<priority>`~~